D-branes, surface operators, and ADHM quiver representations

 The main result of this subsection is the following.

-\begin{theo} The moduli space $\CN(r,n_1,n_2)$ of stable framed representations of an enhanced ADHM quiver with fixed numerical invariants $(r,n_1,n_2)\in (\IZ_{>0})^3$ is a smooth, quasi-projective variety of dimension $(2n_1-n_2)r$.
-Moreover, the tangent space to $\CN(r,n_1,n_2)$ at a closed point $[\CR]=[(A_1,A_2,I,J,B_2,f)]$ is isomorphic to the first cohomology group of a complex $\CC(\CR)$ of the form \be \ee where the four terms have degrees $0,\ldots,3$, and the differentials are given by
+\begin{theo} The moduli space $\CN(r,n_1,n_2)$ of stable framed representations of an enhanced ADHM quiver with fixed numerical invariants $(r,n_1,n_2)\in (\IZ_{>0})^3$ is a quasi-projective variety equipped with a perfect obstruction theory.
+Moreover, the infinitesimal deformation space and the obstruction space at any closed point $[\CR]=[(A_1,A_2,I,J,B_2,f)]\in \CN(r,n_1,n_2)$ are isomorphic to the first and second cohomology groups of the complex $\CC(\CR)$ defined below. \be \ee The four terms have degrees $0,\ldots,3$, and the differentials are given by

 \end{theo}

 {\it Proof.} First note that the moduli space of stable framed representations of the enhanced ADHM quiver \eqref{eq:enhquiverA} can be canonically identified with the moduli space of stable framed representations of the following simpler quiver \be \xymatrix{ \ar@(ul,dl)|{\beta} e_2 \ar[rr]|{\phi} & & e_1 \ar@(ur,ul)|{\alpha_1}\ar@(dl,dr)|{\alpha_2} \ar@/^/[rr]|{\eta} && e_\infty \ar@/^/[ll]|{\xi}\\} \ee with relations \be \alpha_1\alpha_2-\alpha_2\alpha_1+\xi\eta, \qquad \alpha_1\phi, \qquad \alpha_2\phi - \phi \beta, \qquad \eta \phi. \ee For further reference, let $(\rho_1,\ldots, \rho_4)$ denote the generators \eqref{eq:relationsB} respectively.